-*- New -*- March 24, 2018; Redwood Fire Rebuild Expo at Mendocino College. 8am to 5pm

 Valley Grange and to learn about the Disaster Assistance Center (DAC), click here.

-- The Local Assistance Center for Mendocino is located at the Mendocino community College's
+- The Local Assistance Center for Mendocino is closed.

 - Lost birth certificates, marriage certificates and other certificates issued by the county visit the